adamayoung/SwiftWithAdamBlog/Content/architecture/dependency-injection.md

 description: Dependency Injection allows us to create more maintainable code which is easier to test.
 ---

-In a nutshell, dependency injection means creating dependencies outside of the class that uses them and passing some dependencies to it, rather than the class creating them itself.
+In a nutshell, dependency injection means creating dependencies outside of the class that uses them and passing those dependencies to it, rather than the class creating them itself.

 ## Without Dependency Injection

-Take this example:

 ```swift
 class RandomNumberGenerator {